Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Introduction

-Beyond the Gaussian case, we validate our framework on three datasets, MNIST \citep{lecun1998gradient}, UCI Adult Income \citep{adult_2}, and HSLS \citep{ingels2011hsls}, showing that the same distribution-driven patterns hold in practice.
-Our findings provide the first concrete evidence that whether fairness and privacy are in conflict or in harmony is not a universal law, but a property of the underlying data distribution.
-This reframes the fairness–privacy dilemma: it is not simply about balancing competing constraints, but about understanding when data itself enables both goals to be achieved in tandem, transforming how we think about building more prudent, trustworthy machine learning systems.
+To the best of our knowledge, our findings provide the first concrete evidence that whether fairness and privacy are in conflict or in harmony is not a universal law, but a property of the underlying data distribution, thereby building the core foundation of a data-dependent understanding of the complex relationships between fairness, privacy, and accuracy.